 Refunds (less the $50 registration fee) will be available up to 7 days prior to the first day of the class.
 After that date, there will be no refunds.
 Students who are dismissed due to improper conduct, absences or who fail to achieve competency are not entitled to any refunds.
 Students who do not attend the minimum required number of hours due to absences or tardiness are not entitled to any refunds.
 Students who drop the class for personal reasons are not entitled to any refunds.

 When and where is TB testing done?

 Students may have another healthcare provider do the testing based upon preference or your location.
-The TB test results must be received by RightChoice no later than one week prior to the student participating in the clinical process.
+Again, students must have their TB test results turn in prior to beginning any course format.

 Where do I find information about Kentucky state SRNA testing?

 Contact your Kentucky Community and Technical College System (KCTCS) testing coordinator by clicking HERE to visit their website.

 Is my Kentucky SRNA license recognized by other states?

 Each state has different regulations regarding nurse aide licenses.
 If you plan to work in a state other than Kentucky, you need to check that state’s reciprocity policy.

 In the event of a misunderstanding or of unfulfilled expectations, we ask that you give us the opportunity to resolve any problems or complaints regarding your experience at RightChoice.
 You are always welcome to contact our Executive Director, Terry Graham, with questions or concerns.
 If you that believe a school has violated Kentucky statutes or regulations, you may send a written complaint to the Kentucky State Board for Proprietary Education.